hoarder-app/hoarder/README.md

 I'm a systems engineer in my day job (and have been for the past 7 years).
 I didn't want to get too detached from the web development world.
 I decided to build this app as a way to keep my hand dirty with web development, and at the same time, build something that I care about and will use everyday.

-## Why not X?
+## Alternatives

+- [memos](https://github.com/usememos/memos): I love memos.
+I have it running on my home server and it's one of my most used self-hosted apps.
+It doesn't, however, archive or preview the links shared in it.
+It's just that I dump a lot of links there and I'd have loved if I'd be able to figure which link is that by just looking at my timeline.
+Also, given the variety of things I dump there, I'd have loved if it does some sort of automatic tagging for what I save there.
+This is exactly the usecase that I'm trying to tackle with Hoarder.
+- [mymind](https://mymind.com/): Mymind is the closest alternative to this project and from where I drew a lot of inspirations.
+It's a commercial product though.
+- [raindrop](https://raindrop.io): A polished open source bookmark manager that supports links, images and files.
+It's not self-hostable though.
+- Bookmark managers (mostly focused on bookmarking links):
     - [Pocket](getpocket.com): Pocket is what hooked me into the whole idea of read-it-later apps.
 I used it [a lot](https://blog.mbassem.com/2019/01/27/favorite-articles-2018/).
 However, I recently got into home-labbing and became obsessed with the idea of running my services in my home server.
 Hoarder is meant to be a self-hosting first app.
+    - [Linkwarden](https://linkwarden.app/): An open-source self-hostable bookmark manager that I ran for a bit in my homelab.
+It's focused mostly on links and supports collaborative collections.
     - [Omnivore](https://omnivore.app/): Omnivore is pretty cool open source read-it-later app.
 Unfortunately, it's heavily dependent on google cloud infra which makes self-hosting it quite hard.
 They published a [blog post](https://docs.omnivore.app/self-hosting/self-hosting.html) on how to run a minimal omnivore but it was lacking a lot of stuff.
 Self-hosting doesn't really seem to be a high priority for them, and that's something I care about, so I decided to build an alternative.
-- [Instapaper](https://www.instapaper.com/): Not open source and not self-hostable.
-- [memos](https://github.com/usememos/memos): I love memos.
-I have it running on my home server and it's one of my most used self-hosted apps.
-I, however, don't like the fact that it doesn't preview the content of the links I dump there and to be honest, it doesn't have to because that's not what it was designed for.
-It's just that I dump a lot of links there and I'd have loved if I'd be able to figure which link is that by just looking at my timeline.
-Also, given the variety of things I dump there, I'd have loved if it does some sort of automatic tagging for what I save there.
-This is exactly the usecase that I'm trying to tackle with Hoarder.
     - [Wallabag](https://wallabag.it): Wallabag is a well-established open source read-it-later app written in php and I think it's the common recommendation on reddit for such apps.
 To be honest, I didn't give it a real shot, and the UI just felt a bit dated for my liking.
 Honestly, it's probably much more stable and feature complete than this app, but where's the fun in that?
     - [Shiori](https://github.com/go-shiori/shiori): Shiori is meant to be an open source pocket clone written in Go.
 It ticks all the marks but doesn't have my super sophisticated AI-based tagging.
 (JK, I only found about it after I decided to build my own app, so here we are 🤷).